Xalil404/Radical_Rides/README.md

 ### Admin User Product Management - Create Products

-In addition to being able to CRUD products via the Django admin panel, when an admine user is logged into the website, in the profile section they will see an additional tab called "Product Management," which allows them CRUD products functionality via the e-commerce website without having to necessarily go into the admin panel.
+In addition to being able to CRUD products via the Django admin panel, when an admin user is logged into the website, in the profile section they will see an additional tab called "Product Management," which allows them CRUD products functionality via the e-commerce website without having to necessarily go into the admin panel.
 The "Product Managment" tab is visible only to users with admin credentials, regular users do not see this tab.

 <img src="https://res.cloudinary.com/dugcwv1mf/image/upload/v1701079139/Project%204/Screenshot_2023-11-27_at_9.57.55_AM_yq4n5t.png" width="auto" height="auto" alt="Radical Rides admin user rights">